 The example in Section 4 shows that an agent needs to sacrifice some of its own utility to be cooperative with another agent.
-The question is: Can cooperative agents improve social welfare social welfare7?
-Is it always true that a cooperative agent could improve the social welfare?
+The question is: Is it always true that a cooperative agent could improve the social welfare (Social welfare refers to the sum of the utilities of all the agent in the society which is considered.)?
 When should an agent be cooperative and how cooperative it should be?
-To explore these questions, the following experimental work was done based on the scenario described in Section 4 where Hardware Producer Agent has a choice of three different attitudes toward Computer Producer Agent: completelycooperative (C), half-cooperative (H), and self-interested (S), Transport Agent has the same three choices, so there are 9 combinations: SS (both agents are self-interested), SC (Hardware Producer Agent is self-interested while Transport Agent is completely-cooperative), SH (Hardware Producer Agent is self-interested while Transport Agent is half-cooperative), HS, HC, HH, CS, CH, CC.
-The data is collected over 48 groups of experiments; in each group of experiments, the agents work on the same incoming task set under the nine different situations.
-The tasks in each set for each group experiment are randomly generated with different rewards, deadlines and early reward rates within certain ranges.
+To explore these questions, the following experimental work was done based on the scenario described in Section 4 where Hardware Producer Agent has a choice of three different attitudes toward Computer Producer Agent: completely cooperative (C), half cooperative (H), and self-interested (S), Transport Agent has the same three choices, so there are 9 combinations: SS (both agents are self-interested), SC (Hardware Producer Agent is self-interested while Transport Agent is completely cooperative), SH (Hardware Producer Agent is self-interested while Transport Agent is half cooperative), HS, HC, HH, CS, CH, CC.